phan-t/cas-socialabs/_posts/2019-05-23-module4-bootstrapping-cloud-init.md

 5. You are now ready to add the Cloud-init payload

 ##### Using Clout-init to deploy packages
-1. To install packages use the attribute `packages` e.g. see example for Apache:
+1. To deploy packages use the attribute `packages` e.g. for Apache:
 ```yaml
 cloudConfig: |
   #cloud-config